23 million people have no choice but to drink dirty water from unsafe sources.

 Tanzania is the largest country in East Africa, home to over 52 million people.
 Due to the hot, dry climate, safe water is scarce and growing enough food is often difficult for the mostly rural population.

-Access to toilets is even lower – at just under 50% of the population.
+Access to toilets is even lower – at around 15% of the population.
 This is particularly problematic to health in densely populated, unplanned settlements.

-These issues have a big impact on health, with over 7,000 children under five dying each year from preventable diarrhoeal diseases.
+These issues have a big impact on health, with over 4,000 children under five dying each year from preventable diarrhoeal diseases caused by poor water and sanitation.
 There are wider impacts too – on education, livelihoods and wellbeing.

 We have been working in Tanzania for three decades, providing communities with life-changing safe water and toilets.
 During this time, we have engaged with decision-makers to influence policy and encourage investment.